pnp/cli-microsoft365/docs/manual/docs/cmd/aad/oauth2grant/oauth2grant-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to Azure Active Directory Graph, using the [aad login](../login.md) command.

 ## Remarks

-To grant service principal OAuth2 permissions, you have to first log in to Azure Active Directory Graph using the [aad login](../login.md) command.

 Before you can grant service principal OAuth2 permissions, you need its `objectId`.
 You can retrieve it using the [aad sp get](../sp/sp-get.md) command.